 MIS.3 Students must apply best practices to design, develop and manage website related projects.

-MIS 325 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Portfolio Review Has the criterion 80% of the students will be assessed as Mastered or better. been met yet?
-Met 18/22=81.8% of students in MIS325 assessed as mastering the final portfolio in MIS 325 Web Design MIS_325__Assessment_Results.pdf
+MIS 325 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Class Assignment Has the criterion 80% of the students will be assessed as Mastered or better on their final website project. been met yet?
+Met 92% (12/13) students were assessed as Mastered or better on the final website project.